How to Build a Fence

 - Dig a hole about 60cm deep and 30cm square.
 If the ground is really difficult to dig , it might be worth investing in a bar and specialist post hole spade.

 - Once the hole is finished, fill the bottom with about an inch of gravel.
 This will help with drainage reduce the risk of rot.

 - Gradually fill the hole with the dry post fix cement, packing it down while continuously checking the level of your post with your spirit level.

 - Fill the hole to about an inch from the top.
-This is so that when the job is finished you can cover the top of the cement with soil.
+You will later cover the top of the cement with soil.

 - Pour water over the cement.

-- Screw a couple of batons to the post to make sure they remain securely upright, all the time checking the levels.
+- Screw a couple of battens to the post as props, checking with a spirit level.
 These can be removed when the cement has set.

 Installing the fence panels

-- If you are installing a dip treated fence panel, you will need to use a pressure treated gravel board at the base of the panel to protect it against rot.
+- Essential if you are using dip treated fence panels - and still recommended if you are using pressure treated fence panels - you will need to use a pressure treated gravel board at the base of the panel .

 - Fix the gravel board by first marking and pre-drilling the posts.
 Then, fix one 'L' bracket at the base of each post using a drill or electric screwdriver.
 When they are just about tight enough, you will need to locate the final position of the bracket by hand, using an adjustable spanner.

 - Fix the gravel boards through the brackets with 20mm screws. – remember to use a spirit level to keep the board square

 - Now you are ready to fix the fence panel.

 - This time, attach two 'U' brackets to the inside of each post by marking out positions about 10-15cm from the top and bottom of the fence panel.

 - When your brackets are fixed, carefully lift your panel into place and secure it through each bracket.